Social Security Employee

 How many of your co-workers are "chair-fillers" as you call them, doing the bare minimum every day?
 Why do you think so many government workers are so unmotivated like that?

-Asked by Snowcaps almost 12 years ago
+Asked by Snowcaps over 12 years ago

 You made me think pretty seriously about this one - I don't want to be unfair to the people I work with who seem, like myself, to really care about what they do.
 I would say about 20% off the people in my office do the bare minimum to get by, with another 15% just waiting for the next promotion, with no concern about anything or anyone except getting there.
 On a positive note, while considering all of this, I concluded that about 25% of us are really knocking ourselves out trying to keep our heads above the enormous piles of backlog because we truly give a damn.
 We work weekends desperately trying to catch up and we are constantly frustrated about the poor level of service we’re forced to give.
 That leaves about 40% who are average workers, who aren't slacking off, but they aren't particularly trying to excel at their jobs, either.
 Why?
 Why not?
 Do you have any idea how difficult it is to get fired from a federal job?
 Neither do I, because I've never seen it happen.